One fire. One cauldron. And suddenly, cooking regains something essential.

 Ancient Gaul takes you to ancient grains, fava beans, barley, millet, rustic meats, and primitive flavors.

-Discover the Culinary Trilogy in the Cauldron
+Discover the Culinary Trilogy for the Cauldron

 The recipes are not printed on fragile paper.

-They are not stored in an app.
+They are not stored in an application.

 They require no screen, no battery, no connection.